logo

 I can't sleep properly.

-On the other hand, back pain and plantar fasciitis are severe in the morning.
+On the other hand, back pain and plantar fasciitis are worse in the morning.

 7